aayush301/stackoverflow-clone/backend/ApiDocs.md

 - headers: { Authorization: "jwt-token" }
 - Access: Private
 - Description: updates the question by id

+GET /api/questions/:qid/answers
+- Access: Public
+- Description: gets the answers of a question by the question id

+POST /api/questions/:qid/answers
+- body: { text }
+- headers: { Authorization: "jwt-token" }
+- Access: Private
+- Description: posts the answer to the question passed by its id in the name of current logged-in user

 GET /api/questions/byslug/:qslug
 - Access: Public